mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 - `Activity` module with helper functions to call activities

+- Adapters for Azure Functions definition for `Async` and `Orchestrator`

-- API of the original Durable Extensions is still available, so you can fallback to them if needed
+- API of the original Durable Extensions is still available, so you can fall back to them if needed

 In my opinion, F# is a great language to develop serverless Functions.
-Simplicity of working with functions, immutability by default, strong type system, focus on data pipelines are all useful in the world of event-driven cloud applications.
+The simplicity of working with functions, immutability by default, strong type system, focus on data pipelines are all useful in the world of event-driven cloud applications.